bayodelaoye/garment/README.md

 ### Update Review Record
 ##
-* Purpose: This fetch is sent to update the shipping info record specified by the shipping id.
+* Purpose: This fetch is sent to update the review info record specified by the garment's id.
 * Method: ```PUT```
 * URL: ```/api/reviews/<int:garment_id>```
 * Body: